 Since returning to Boston, Anne has consulted on multiple start-ups and flourishing nonprofits, guiding them through expansive growth and change and creating sustainable fundraising operations.
 Anne is a graduate of Northeastern University.
 She lives in Danvers and when she is not raising money for worthwhile organizations, she enjoys spending time with her family, playing golf and tennis.

 A lifelong resident of the Merrimack Valley, Paul Gangi joined MassFiscal as Program Director in January of 2018.
-Paul is a 2010 graduate of Boston College, and served as director of the office of State Representative Jim Lyons for seven years between 2011 and 2018.
-Representative Lyons has consistently been the highest scoring legislator on the MassFiscal scorecard.
+Paul is a 2010 graduate of Boston College, and served as director of the office of former State Representative Jim Lyons for seven years between 2011 and 2018.
 While at the State House, Paul worked extensively on policy issues related to government reform, reducing state spending, and the state budget.